 Reds legend Gary Neville has already signed up and will be switching off his lights at 20:30 GMT on Saturday for an hour.
 He's asking supporters to do the same.

 "We can all do more to help us live within the natural resources we have," said Neville.
-"Switching off for WWF's Earth Hour is a great
+"Switching off for WWF's Earth Hour is a great way of

 "We can all do more to help us live within the natural resources we have.
 Switching off for WWF's Earth Hour is a great way of reaching more people and changing more minds."